 Air Source Heat Pumps

-Air source heat pumps are high efficient heating and air conditioning systems that can deliver one to three times more heat than the electricity they consume.
+An air source heat pump is a highly efficient heating and air conditioning systems that can deliver one to three times more heat than the electricity they consume.
 Their efficiency stems from their ability to move or transfer heat from the air versus traditional systems, which must convert it from a fuel source.

 Until recently, air source heat pumps were used primarily in the southern regions of the United States.
 However, advances in the technology have allowed the systems to offer a viable space-heating alternative in colder regions of the country versus electric resistance and oil heat systems.
 It must be noted that an air source heat pump works in conjunction with an oil burning heating system.
 Because the air source system assumes some of the heating load, the oil system operates less frequently which increases overall efficiency and reduces energy consumption and costs.